rcorral/node-echos/README.md

 Running the server on port ``1337``
 ```
-node server.js -p 1337
+./bin/echos server -p 1337
 ```

 Run the client to connect to the server on port ``1337`` and send ``Hello World!``
 ```
-node client.js Hello World! -p 1337 -t
+./bin/echos client Hello World! -p 1337 -t
 ```

 When the server receives an echo request from the client it will log out something like this:
 ```
 Echo message received:
     Hello World!